jpilet/anemomind/src/device/anemobox/readme.md

 ## Setting up the anemobox

+# basics

 1. Connect the anemobox to your computer using two micro usb cables.

 2. Check your anemobox serial port with the command: `ls /dev/tty.*`

-3. in my case, the port of the anemobox is `/dev/tty.usbserial-A9049MM3`
+3. in my case, the port of the anemobox is `/dev/tty.usbserial-A9049MM3` connect to it using: screen /dev/tty.usbserial-A9049MM3 115200
+   ( to quit: ctrl-a then ctrl \ )

+# Network: yocto

-4. Run the setup tool to connect it to your wifi network `configure_edison --setup` I used the name anemobox.
+Run the setup tool to connect it to your wifi network
+    `configure_edison --setup` I used the name anemobox.

-5. Connect via ssh `ssh root@anemobox.local` using the password you specified.
+Connect via ssh `ssh root@anemobox.local` using the password you specified.

+# Network: debian

+edit the file /etc/network/interfaces

+mine looks like:

+    #auto usb0
+    iface usb0 inet static
+        address 192.168.2.15
+        netmask 255.255.255.0

+    #auto wlan0
+    iface wlan0 inet dhcp
+        # For WPA
+        wpa-ssid JulienNetworkN
+        wpa-psk "password"
+        # For WEP
+        #wireless-essid Emutex
+        #wireless-mode Managed
+        #wireless-key s:password

+run `ifup wlan0` to connect to the wireless network, then `ssh root@anemobox.local`.

+# Software: Yocto
-6. To install GIT insert these lines in `/etc/opkg/base-feeds.conf`:
+1. To install GIT insert these lines in `/etc/opkg/base-feeds.conf`:
 ```
 src all     http://iotdk.intel.com/repos/1.1/iotdk/all
 src x86 http://iotdk.intel.com/repos/1.1/iotdk/x86